Workers’ Comp Lawyers, Greensboro, N.C.

 - PTD – Permanent Total Disability Benefits

 Also, you may be entitled to have your medical treatment costs covered by your employer’s workers’ compensation insurance plan.
-If a loved one was killed on the job, there may also be death benefits for dependents.
+If, tragically, a loved one was killed on the job, dependents may also be entitled to death benefits, including funeral and burial expenses.

 Who Is Required to Carry Workers’ Compensation Insurance in Greensboro, North Carolina?

-Almost all employers in the Greensboro area are required to carry workers’ compensation insurance.
+Almost all employers in the Greensboro area are required to carry workers’ compensation insurance with some exceptions.
 Eligible injured workers can expect wage and medical benefits, but the tradeoff is that they generally can’t sue their employer, and the employer or insurer gets to choose the doctor.
 This can lead to complications, and a Greensboro workers’ compensation lawyer can help you when dealing with those.

 You can request a second medical opinion through the insurance company or your employer, but they may deny that request.
 If they do, you can ask the North Carolina Industrial Commission to allow you to get a second opinion that the insurer must pay for.
-We have a resource on requesting a second opinion for a workers’ comp claim if you want to learn more.
+We have a resource on requesting a second opinion and moving your workers’ comp claim forward if you want to learn more.
 We’d suggest retaining a workers comp attorney for assistance in this part of the claims process.

 How Many Workplace Deaths Happen in Greensboro Each Year?